What is Peripheral Neuropathy?

 In a 2010 study, researchers gave a homeopathic topical oil to 60 participants with foot pain resulting from peripheral neuropathy.
 This oil included a blend of geranium, lavender, bergamot, tea tree, and eucalyptus oils.
 Fifty six participants receiving this treatment reported a decrease in pain within 30 minutes.

-Peppermint is a natural anti-inflammatory, helps relax muscles, reduce pain, improve circulation and respiration, and provides nervous system support.
+Peppermint, helps relax muscles, reduce pain, improve circulation and respiration, and provides nervous system support.

-Eucalyptus has anti-inflammatory, antispasmodic, and antiseptic properties, which provide significant relief from muscle and joint pain.
+Eucalyptus has antispasmodic, and antiseptic properties, which provide significant relief from muscle and joint pain.
 It has cooling and refreshing effects, which may reduce stress and alleviate mental exhaustion.

 Geranium helps reduce inflammation, alleviate anxiety, alleviate pain, as an astringent it stimulates contractions in numerous parts of the body.
 Accordingly, Geranium Oil helps make the gums, muscles, intestines, skin, tissues as well as blood vessels to contract.

 In ancient Greece and Rome, Rosemary was used to strengthen memory.
 Known for improving circulation, relaxing muscles fibers, and suppressing muscles spasms.
 Rosemary lowers the levels of the stress hormone cortisol Increased cortisol levels can suppress your immune system, contribute to insomnia and cause mood swings, among other potential problems.
 If you experience cold fingers and toes — even in relatively warm temperatures — Rosemary oil helps warm fingers These effects were confirmed by thermal imaging.
-Rosemary oil may help by expanding your blood vessels, thereby warming your blood so that it reaches your fingers and toes more easil.
+Rosemary oil may help by expanding your blood vessels, thereby warming your blood so that it reaches your fingers and toes more easily.
 Studies suggests that rosemary oil may help reduce tissue inflammation that can lead to swelling, pain and stiffness.
 It may do so by stemming the migration of white blood cells to injured tissues to release inflammatory chemicals.

 Also known as the “Mother of all Oils”, Lavender is a pain relieving, anti-inflammatory, antidepressant, and reducing the effects of stress on the body